Do you know how you would respond to a cyber security incident? If not, it may be time to consider a Security Incident Response Plan.

 Keeping a Plan Up to Date

 When you have made a security incident response plan, it’s important to keep it up to date.
 Don’t wait until there is an incident to discover that you need to make changes.
 After you have perfected your plan, make sure that you check it regularly to see if you can improve upon it.
-It is meant to be a living document.
 You never know when you might need to put it into action, so don’t neglect it and let it fall out of date.
 Update it when you have new equipment or systems that need to be considered or just if you haven’t made any changes to it for a while.